jboursiquot/learn-to-code-with-go-workshop/README.md

 ### Making the most out of this opportunity

 Don't be shy.
 We're all here to learn.
 Chances are somebody next to you has the same questions you're afraid to ask.
 Speak up!
+Teachers and TAs are here to help.

 ## For Teachers & Teaching Assistants